nautilus-os/NautilusOS/README.md

 - [ ] Search bar for start menu
 - [ ] Add helios as a seprate app
 - [ ] Search engine customization should apply to all browsers for enhanced user experince
+- [ ] All themes should have black background color
+- [ ] Toasts should apper AFTER bootloader
+- [ ] Visual studio like code editor
+- [ ] Window animation settings

 ---